goldenprada/Shooting_Method/README.md

 # Shooting_Method
-Realisation of Euler's and RK4 methods and their application in shooting method
+In this file you can see my realisation of Euler's and RK4 methods for equations and systems of equations And after that, we apply them in shooting method